Ladder Operator Block-Encoding

+In particular, Kirby et al. \cite{Kirby_2021} detail a compact-encoding scheme for ladder-operators that produces near-optimal scaling for the number of qubits used to encode the system.
+Rhodes et al. \cite{rhodes2024exponential} construct near-optimal methods for simulating lattice gauge theories by block-encoding the Hamiltonian written in its second-quantized form, leveraging the inherent structure in the system.
+Lastly, Peng et al. \cite{Peng_2025} propose block-encoding constructions for Hamiltonians that model interactions between bosonic modes, fermionic modes, and spin modes.

-In this work, we detail a framework for constructing block-encodings of second-quantized operators, which we refer to as Ladder Operator Block-Encoding (LOBE).
-This framework is defined for the occupation number encoding and does not require the use of operator transformations that expand fermionic \cite{jordan-wigner, bravyi2002fermionic, seeley2012bravyi} and bosonic \cite{somma2005quantum,standard-binary} ladder operators in the Pauli operator basis.
-By directly block-encoding the operators in their second-quantized form, LOBE avoids the potential overhead caused by these operator transformations.
+In this work, we detail a general framework for constructing block-encodings of ladder operators, which we refer to as Ladder Operator Block-Encoding (LOBE).
+Relevant observables in many formulations of quantum mechanics are expressed in terms of ladder operators, making them a particularly useful operator basis.
+In LOBE, states are directly updated based on the inferred action of the operator.
+Any undesired effects on the state are rotated outside of the encoded subspace using the block-encoding ancillae, drawing inspiration from the Sparse-Oracle framework.
+This direct method avoids any potential overhead caused by transforming fermionic \cite{jordan-wigner, bravyi2002fermionic, seeley2012bravyi} and bosonic \cite{somma2005quantum,standard-binary} ladder operators in the Pauli basis, leading to efficient circuit constructions.

-We provide numerical quantum resource estimates for implementing block-encodings of several classes of operators and different Hamiltonians that arise in quantum field theories, including various operators which model nontrivial interactions between fermionic, antifermionic, and bosonic modes.
-We analyze space-time quantum resources for LOBE - in comparison to techniques which require mapping ladder operators onto the Pauli basis - and find that LOBE results in constructions that require fewer quantum resources and show favorable scaling with respect to several parameters for many of the systems examined.
+We provide numerical resource estimates for implementing block-encodings of several classes of operators and Hamiltonians that arise in quantum field theories.
+This includes classes of operators that model nontrivial interactions between fermionic, antifermionic, and bosonic modes.
+We analyze space-time quantum resources for LOBE and compare these estimates to techniques that require transforming ladder operators into the Pauli basis.
+Our results show that LOBE constructions often require fewer resources and have favorable scaling for several physically-motivated parameters for many of the systems we examine.